jaymoulin/youtube-music-uploader/.github/ISSUE_TEMPLATE.md

 <!--
+/!\ IMPORTANT - DON'T IGNORE THIS OR YOUR ISSUE WILL BE IGNORED AS-WELL!!!!

 If you are reporting a new issue, make sure that we do not have any duplicates already open.
 You can ensure this by searching the issue list for this repository.
 If there is a duplicate, please close your issue and add a comment